 JSTOR -A cross-disciplinary collection of journals.

-Use CLUES to find books about a film or director or possibly actors/actresses, film studios, silent films, etc. relevant to a film.
+Use Sofia to find books about a film or director or possibly actors/actresses, film studios, silent films, etc. relevant to a film.
 Check for autobiographies, biographies, interviews, memoirs, etc. Check for reprints of earlier books.

 Through Sofia, you can check the catalogues of other university libraries, such as McGill, or UdeM.
 If you would like to request a book from a library in Montreal and elsewhere, use the Interlibrary Loans service.